 “One of the secrets of life is to make stepping stones out of stumbling blocks.” ~ Jack Penn

-If you are older, cooking a good meal for yourself and your spouse is a fine goal; it may be commonplace, but it is productive.
-You give him or her satisfaction with your labor and the more creatively you work with your ingredients, the more pleasure you give him (her) and yourself.
+- If you are older, cooking a good meal for yourself and your spouse is a fine goal; it may be commonplace, but it is productive.
+You give him or her satisfaction with your labor and the more creatively you work with your ingredients, the more pleasure you give him (or her) and yourself.

-Painting a picture may give many people days of enjoyment, even weeks.
-Mixing the paints, organizing your materials, brushing on your colours, shading and shaping for subtle effects.
+- Painting a picture may give many people days of enjoyment, even weeks.
+Mixing the paints, organizing your materials, brushing on your colors, shading, and shaping for subtle effects.
 It is not Rembrandt?
 That is not the point.
 Are you putting the best you have into your picture?
 Would you like to frame it and hang it in your living room?
 It is more important to you than the next flight into outer space.
 And it should be.